cl2205/translate-chat/README.md

 Features

 - Users can set their desired source language for receiving texts (ie. receiving texts in Chinese)
-- Users can also set individual target languages for each of their friends with whom they chat (ie. setting texts for one friend to be translated in Spanish)
+- Users can also set individual target languages for each person with whom they chat (ie. setting texts for one friend to be translated in Spanish)
 - Chat view includes a live preview that shows texts being translated as the user types
 - Chat view displays both the original text input by the sender and the translated text for easy comprehension